Viposha/test/README.md

 GIT and VCS related stuff
-Setup git account via PyCharm -> you should be able to pull/push commits within your IDE Add a .gitignore file to your repo after updating your local repo from portal, for any further refactoring or development create a separate brunch; e.g. for today's refactoring create refactoring_Apr_10 brunch Do not create merge requests yet, simply add you changes in different branches Tip -> first checkout new brunch, than start coding try to switch between branches and try to spot the difference Refactoring of the existing code base
++ Setup git account via PyCharm -> you should be able to pull/push commits within your IDE
++ Add a .gitignore file to your repo
++after updating your local repo from portal, for any further refactoring or development create a separate brunch; e.g. for today's refactoring create refactoring_Apr_10 brunch Do not create merge requests yet, simply add you changes in different branches Tip -> first checkout new brunch, than start coding # brunch dev

+try to switch between branches and try to spot the difference

+Refactoring of the existing code base
-Rename file into main.py [x]
++Rename file into main.py [x]

-Add default python design via if name == main :
++Add default python design via if name == main :

 IDE raises error for main function -> define a corresponding func You can use pass keyword for now

 Split the range size input number with the thousand separator (Make a commit here) Tip - look for underscore sign

 Format the output of object size to use a thousand separator (e.g. 2,800,496 bytes) ; Tip - look for f-string internal syntax formatting